Distributed Deep Forest and its Application to Automatic Detection of Cash-out Fraud: System Overview

 in which $g_i=\partial_{F_{t-1}}l(y_i,F_{t-1}(\bm{x}_i))$ and $h_i=\partial^2_{F_{t-1}}l(y_i,F_{t-1}(\bm{x}_i))$ are the first order and second order gradient on the loss function.

 Many scalable systems, such as XGBoost~\cite{chen2016xgboost} and lightGBM~\cite{ke2017lightgbm}, are some well-known implementations for this model and its variants, with additional optimization of the speed and memory usage.
-KunPeng-MART is the parameter server based implementation on KunPeng system.
-Currently many machine learning tasks in Ant Financial and Alibaba is using KunPeng-MART in a daily basis.
+Similarly, KunPeng-MART is the parameter server based implementation on KunPeng system.
+Currently, many machine learning tasks in Ant Financial and Alibaba is using KunPeng-MART in a daily basis including many predictive tasks involving machine learning models during the double 11 online shopping festival and other daily online financial services~\cite{double11}.

 There are two particular features for MART that are worth noticing and important for further using in our system.
+We will give a briefly discuss below.

-First, in real world applications, severe class-imbalance data~\cite{japkowicz2002class} is often at presence.
-Take two-class classification as an example, the number of some class of data may be seriously less than that of the other class of data.
-This problem may frequently happen in various tasks including fraud detection, anomaly detection and medical diagnosis, etc. If we simply use the common strategy without special design, the performance may be sub-optimal.
-To handle this problem, two different solutions are always employed, i.e., the cost based methods~\cite{zhou2006training} and the sampling based methods~\cite{liu2009exploratory}.
+\textbf{First}, severe class-imbalance data is often encountered in various tasks including fraud detection~\cite{chan1999}, anomaly detection~\cite{chandola2009anomaly}, and medical diagnosis~\cite{kononenko2001machine}, etc. Take two-class classification as an example, the number of some class of data may be seriously less than that of the other class of data.
+If we simply use the common strategy without special design, the performance may be pretty unsatisfactory~\cite{japkowicz2002class}.
+To handle the class-imbalance problem, two different solutions are always employed, i.e., the cost-based methods~\cite{zhou2006training} and the sampling-based methods~\cite{liu2009exploratory}.

-To handle the class-imbalance problem, the cost based method can be naturally embedded to MART.
-Concretely, the weight can be assigned to each sample.
-To be specific, higher weights will be set to the class with less amount (which are always the ones with larger cost if they are wrongly classified) and smaller weights are set to the class with more amount.
-Thus, the goal in Eq.~\ref{objective-2} can be modified as following,
+Note that the cost-based strategy \cite{zhou2006training} can be naturally embedded to MART, and thus in our implementation, we use cost-based strategy to deal with the class-imbalance problem.
+Concretely, the weight is assigned to each sample, and higher weights will be set to the class with less amount (which are always the ones with larger cost if they are misclassified) while smaller weights are set to the class with more amount (which are always the ones with smaller cost if they are misclassified).
+Thus, the goal in Equation~\ref{objective-2} can be modified as following,

 in which $w_i$ is the importance weight associated with instance $\bm{x}_i$.